t-wilkinson/zortex.nvim/README.md

 - The fix has been applied to preserve headers
 - Headers are any lines before the first date entry
 - Make sure your calendar.zortex has proper date format: `MM-DD-YYYY:`

+For best notification support on macOS, install one of:

+1. terminal-notifier (Recommended):
+   brew install terminal-notifier

+2. alerter:
+   brew install alerter

+Without these, notifications may not appear due to macOS security restrictions on terminal apps.

+After installing, restart Neovim and try again.

+Alternative: Use :ZortexDigest for buffer view